Eldelshell/JobHunter/README.md

 You'll need Java Version 8_20 or later.

-Download the file `jobhunter-X.X.X-exec.jar` from the [releases](https://github.com/Eldelshell/JobHunter/releases) page and double click on it.
+Download the file `jobhunter-X.X.X.jar` from [releases](https://github.com/Eldelshell/JobHunter/releases) page and double click on it.

-If double click doesn't work use `java -jar jobhunter-X.X.X-exec.jar`
+If double click doesn't work use `java -jar jobhunter-X.X.X.jar`

+_In MacOS you'll get a warning because the application is not signed.
+This doesn't mean it's not secure, but that we don't have an Apple developer account to get a certificate to sign applications for MacOS_

 ### Custom Installation